openstack/nova-specs/specs/template.rst

 A detailed description of the problem:

 - For a new feature this might be use cases.
+Ensure you are clear about the actors in each use case: End User vs Deployer

 - For a major reworking of something existing it would describe the problems in that feature that are being addressed.